Select the type of the database to which you want to connect and fill in the

 You can set up a connection to Oracle using the Wallet by selecting Oracle Custom from the DB Type drop-down list, then selecting the Use SSL Encryption check box and specifying the related properties, including the path to your TrustStore and KeyStore files and the password for each of them, and whether to disable the use of CBC (CipherBlock Chaining).

 If you need to connect to Hive, we recommend using one of the Talend solutions with Big Data.Warning: If you are creating an MSSQL connection, in order to be able to retrieve all table schemas in the database, be sure to:

 - enter dbo in the Schema field if you are connecting to MSSQL 2000,

 - remove dbo from the Schema field if you are connecting to MSSQL 2005/2008.

-- (Optional) Specify additional connection properties through the Additional parameters field in the Database Settings area.
+- If needed, specify additional connection properties in the Additional parameters field.

 Click Check to check your connection.